 This is a popular, renowned family-friendly hike!
 The old-growth cedars and hemlocks, lush greens ferns, and mosses mirror the verdant scenery blanketing the Pacific coast more than anywhere else in the park.

 The trek begins at the Trail of the Cedar trailhead.
 You can start the walk from either direction.
 After walking for around half a mile, you will reach the junction for Avalanche lake.
 The lake is either just before or after (depending on which direction you start) a bridge traversing the rushing waters of Avalanche Creek.
-Once you reach the Avalanche Lake trail, you will embark on a short ascent before continuing along the path adjacent to the creek for 0.8km.
+Once you reach the Avalanche Lake trail, you will embark on a short ascent before continuing along the path adjacent to the creek for 0.5 mi.
 Eventually, you'll enter the woods.

 At the point where Hidden Creek and Avalanche Creek meet, roughly another half-mile ahead, there will be significant debris from the many avalanches that erupt throughout this area.
-Continue along the trail for another 1.1km until you reach the base of Avalanche Lake.
+Continue along the trail for another 0.7 mi until you reach the base of Avalanche Lake.
 There is a little beach a short distance away that makes for a decent rest spot before you return the same way you came.

-The walk to Avalanche Lake is a wonderful accessible hike in the park, perfect for anyone who cannot hike far.
+- The walk to Avalanche Lake is a wonderful accessible hike in the park, perfect for anyone who cannot hike far.

-Parking here gets extremely crowded since it is also the Trail of the Cedars parking.
+- Parking here gets extremely crowded since it is also the Trail of the Cedars parking.
 Therefore, it is vital to get there early.

-Consider staying the night at Avalanche campground to get ahead of the crowds.
+- Consider staying the night at Avalanche campground to get ahead of the crowds.
 It is a first come first serve with 87 sites.